 But before I explain what I mean, I feel I need to interject a caveat here – I have great ambivalence about talking about guilt in this way – I think guilt should be reserved for serious situations – those where you have done something unjust and feeling bad is legitimate – but I also understand guilt is very sneaky, so it’s really easy to succumb to feeling guilty in situations that aren’t worthy of it.
 OK, I’m stepping off my soapbox and getting on with explaining how we can turn guilt to our advantage.

 Cold, hard truth – when we hold onto something that we don’t need, don’t use or don’t love, we are withholding that object from someone who does need it, could use it, and/or would love it.
 And that’s not good stewardship.
 Conversely, when we release the things we no longer have use for, we are doing good, we are improving lives – our life and the lives of those who will benefit from our giving.
 Can you see how refocusing can turn guilt in a motivator to do good?
-Instead of feeling guilty for letting go of stuff, feel guilty for not letting go.
-Look at letting go is an opportunity to be generous and kind.
+Instead of feeling guilty for letting go of stuff, you are applying that guilty feeling to not letting go.
+Now you can use letting go is an opportunity to be generous and kind.

 If you are unsure this can work for you, try it, there’s nothing to lose – except loads of clutter!